Resource Round-up: Mental health

-- Supporting Pharmacists’ Health and Wellness During COVID-19 – Watch the recording of our April 2020 webinar and review the practice tool which includes practical tips and links to additional resources where you can get support.
+- Supporting Pharmacists’ Health and Wellness During COVID-19 – A brief practice tool with practical tips and resources for pharmacy professionals.
+(CPhA)

-- Resilience: A Primer for Pharmacists – Watch the recording of our December 2019 webinar and download the slide deck to learn strategies for managing stress and burn out with presenter Zubin Austin.
-While held prior to the pandemic, this webinar still provides some foundational strategies you can use to support your own mental health.
+- Resilience: A Primer for Pharmacists – A webinar about strategies for managing stress and burnout with University of Toronto professor Zubin Austin.
+While held prior to the pandemic in December 2019, this webinar still provides some foundational strategies you can use to support your own mental health.
+(CPhA)

 CPS: Drug and therapeutic information

 Our drug and therapeutic content covers a wide variety of mental health issues, including anxiety, depression, insomnia, PTSD and addiction support.
-Our information can help you help your patients, but it also has many tips for ways to take care of yourself.
-We know you’ve been on the frontlines of the pandemic for over a year so may be feeling the effects of the stress of being a frontline health care provider.
+This information is designed to help you help your patients, but it also has many tips for ways to take care of yourself.

-Our Resource Round-up series gathers our available resources and practice tools on important health topics to help you in your practice.
+Our Resource Round-up series gathers available resources and practice tools on important health topics to help you in your practice.
 This is not an exhaustive list of available resources.
 Something missing?
 If you have information, tools or resources you think we should include, please let us know at email@example.com.